On the Role of Pre-trained Language Models in Word Ordering: A Case Study with BART: Word Ordering with BART

-Output sequences $\boldsymbol{y}$'s are generally constrained within permutations of input words \cite{od:rush}.
-Such constraint can be simply implemented by tracking words not generated in $\boldsymbol{y}_{<t}$ with a multiset and setting $p_\theta(y_{t} | \boldsymbol{y}_{<t}, \boldsymbol{x})$ of invalid (not in the multiset) next words to zero.
-However, after subword segmentation \cite{bpe}, each input word becomes a sequence of subwords.
-Tracking generated subwords and valid next subwords requires a different data structure.
-We compile subword sequences into a prefix tree as illustrated in \cref{fig:prefix_horizon}.
-See \cref{sec:constrain:impl} for more details.
+Output sequences $\boldsymbol{y}$'s are generally constrained within permutations of input words \cite{od:rush,od:tao}.
 To account for corrupted inputs (e.g., word deletion), \citet{od:tao} use an unconstrained output space with any sequence permitted by the vocabulary.
-In \cref{sec:wo:constrain} we analyze the difference between decoding with constrained and unconstrained output space.
+We analyze the output difference between decoding with constrained and unconstrained output space in \cref{sec:wo:constrain}.

+Beam search with bag-of-words constraints can be simply implemented by tracking words to be generated using a multiset for each candidate in the beam and setting $p_\theta(y_{t} | \boldsymbol{y}_{<t}, \boldsymbol{x})$ of invalid (not in the multiset) next words to zero.
+The generated word $y_t$ are then removed from the multiset after decoding step $t$.
+Decoding of each candidate ends with an empty multiset.
+Different from previous work \cite{od:rush,od:hasler,od:tao}, subword segmentation of BART turns each input word into a sequence of subwords, which poses sequential constraints on the output.
+Thus tracking generated subwords and eliminate invalid next subwords during beam search require a different data structure.
+We compile subword sequences into a prefix tree as illustrated in \cref{fig:prefix_horizon}, where counts at nodes track subwords to be generated and child nodes correspond to valid next subwords.
+See \cref{fig:decode} in \cref{sec:constrain:impl} for a concrete working example.

 Conditional models use $p_\theta(y_{t} | \boldsymbol{y}_{<t}, \boldsymbol{x})$ to score the next token $y_t$ given previously generated tokens $\boldsymbol{y}_{<t}$.
 They additionally depend on the input $\boldsymbol{x}$, which helps track words to be generated and mitigate the ambiguity of selecting $y_t$.
 In contrast, unconditional models \cite{od:rush} with probability $p_\theta(y_{t} | \boldsymbol{y}_{<t})$ only depend on local information $y_t$ and $\boldsymbol{y}_{<t}$, which can lead to high ambiguity of selecting $y_t$ and attract beam search with small beams to local minimums.
 In \cref{sec:wo:conditional}, we analyze the difference between conditional and unconditional models with a fair comparison.